Zepbound diet plan: what to eat and avoid on Zepbound

 Key takeaways

-• When taking Zepbound, focus on whole foods high in protein, fiber, and healthy fats to preserve muscle, stave off hunger, and fuel your body during weight loss.
+• When taking Zepbound, focus on eating whole foods high in protein, fiber, and healthy fats to preserve muscle, stave off hunger, and fuel your body during weight loss.

 • Eating plenty of fruits and vegetables, lean proteins (such as fish), and whole grains can help maximize the effects of Zepbound and support your weight loss goals.